Fertility and Well-Being

 The Intersection of Health and Fertility

 In this area, we examine several dimensions of the intersection between health and fertility.
 The link between health and fertility is at the very core of demography and can been seen at the heart of demographic theory and research, ranging from Malthus to the development of the demographic transition model and to much contemporary research.
-Understanding the link between health and fertility is critical to gain deeper insights into how secular trends in population health, such as the rise in obesity, may be linked to fertility variation, and to understand whether period variation in quantum fertility, or spacing between births, will have an impact on the health of parents, on the perinatal outcomes for children, and on long-term educational and socioeconomic attainment, health, and mortality.
+Understanding the link between health and fertility is critical to gain deeper insights into how secular trends in population health, such as the rise in obesity, may be linked to fertility variation and to understand whether period variation in quantum fertility, or spacing between births, will have an impact on the health of parents, on the perinatal outcomes for children, and on long-term educational and socioeconomic attainment, health, and mortality.
 The links between fertility, health, and human capital development may in turn have meaningful effects for broader measures of social and economic development.
-This research area aims to build a firm foundation for understanding these important relationships stemming from the health-fertility nexus.
+This research area aims to build a firm foundation for understanding these important relationships stemming from the health-–fertility nexus.

 The projects in this research area address question such as whether health is a predictor of fertility outcomes and whether the reproductive history of individuals affects their health and mortality in their post-reproductive years (e.g., after menopause).
 We also examine whether fertility decisions made by parents have consequences for their children.
-For example, we examine how parental age at the time of birth, spacing between births, family size, and birth order affects children's health and mortality at various stages of the life course, as well as their educational and socioeconomic attainment.
-We also study how new medical developments, such as medically assisted reproduction, affect the health of children, shedding new light on the potential health consequences of a medical innovation with impacts that have yet to be well understood.
-Much of our research in this area also seeks to identify potential heterogeneity in the associations that we observe by gender, various dimensions of educational and socioeconomic attainment, and across migrant groups.
+For example, we examine how parental age at the time of birth, spacing between births, family size, and birth order affect children's health and mortality at various stages of their life course, as well as their educational and socioeconomic attainment.
+We also study how new medical developments, such as medically assisted reproduction, affect the health of children, thus shedding new light on the potential health consequences of medical innovation with impacts that have yet to be well understood.
+Much of our research in this area also seeks to identify the potential heterogeneity in the associations that we observe by gender, various dimensions of educational and socioeconomic attainment, and across migrant groups.

 Fertility Development, Health Care, Public Health, Medicine, and Epidemiology